 Floating FX Rates

 On the other hand, floating exchange rates are determined by the forces of supply and demand in the foreign exchange market.
-These rates fluctuate constantly due to various economic factors such as inflation, interest rates, and political stability.
+These rates fluctuate constantly due to various economic factors, including inflation, interest rates, and political stability.

 Most major world currencies, including the U.S. dollar (USD), the euro (EUR), and the British pound (GBP), operate under a floating exchange rate system.
-For instance, if investors believe that the U.S. economy is strengthening, the demand for USD might increase, causing its value to rise against other currencies.
+For instance, if investors believe the U.S. economy is strengthening, demand for the USD might increase, causing its value to rise against other currencies.

 Reading FX rates might initially seem daunting, but it becomes straightforward once you understand common currency pairs and their components.